 I chose a hammock.

-Tents are the next budget option and cost COP 30,000 per person (two people per tent regardless if you’re a solo traveler.)
+Tents are the next budget option and cost COP 80,000 per tent (they sleep up to 2 adults.)
 However, reviews say they are in bad condition, moldy, and really dirty.
-These can also be booked at the park entrance however they book less quickly than the hammocks and getting one upon arrival should be just fine.
+These can also be booked at the park entrance however they book less quickly than the hammocks.

 Cabins are another option.
 They cost COP 200,000 for two people and another COP 50,000 for an extra person.
 We didn’t see the inside of the cabins, but from the outside, they were extremely small and looked like sheds that were completely falling apart.
 Definitely not worth the COP 200,000 at all if you ask me!

 Other Places to Stay IN Tayrona National Park

 If Cabo San Juan doesn’t sound like a good option, there are a few other choices for places to stay in Tayrona.
 Below are all of the different locations where you can stay the night withing Tayrona as well as your options for sleeping (camping and accommodation.)

 Castilletes is a campground and hotel located right at the end of the road within Tayrona (also the start of the official trail.)

 This is a great option for anybody who does not want to have to walk to where they will spend the night as you can catch the shuttle from El Zaino to Castilletes for only 3,000 COP per person.
 This way, you don’t need to walk with your luggage!